:max_bytes(150000):strip_icc()/Web_1500-SPR_OverallGroup_1-257eabf1c56e4e2ea8a64b750d109beb.jpg)

 Lacks UV protection

-For its low price, we appreciated the Better Homes and Gardens 9-foot Round Patio Umbrella's ability to provide ample, deep shade that significantly reduced heat and glare.
+For its low price, we appreciated the Better Homes and Gardens 9-foot Round Patio Umbrella's ability to provide ample, deep shade that significantly reduced heat and glare (Better Homes & Gardens is owned by The Spruce's parent company, Dotdash Meredith).
 We liked that it comes in seven colors (the black at a $10 higher price point), including solids and stripes, which could effortlessly blend with exterior decor.
 An additional plus is the stopped-position three-way tilt mechanism, which adjusts by pinching a latch and letting the umbrella tilt to either side.
-However, our tester noted, “It can be heavy to push one way or the other.”
+However, we did notice that it can be a bit heavy to push one way or the other, so you may want to recruit some help while adjusting the tilt.

 Price at time of publish: $60